 matters.
 Dedication to clinical excellence is at the core of our mission

 and we’re grateful that our clinical quality is nationally recognized.

-in the nation based on clinical quality.
+the nation based on clinical quality.

 • Prime Healthcare’s hospitals received more than 270 awards